Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Evaluation

-\parh{Control Flow Broken.}~The number of threads launched by DNN executables is determined by a predefined environment variable.
-When there are more threads than a DNN layer (e.g., a convolutional layer) required, redundant threads will directly jump to the function end after thread ID checking.
+\parh{Broken Control Flow.}~The number of threads launched by DNN executables is determined by a predefined environment variable.
+When there are more threads than required by a DNN layer (e.g., a convolutional layer), redundant threads will directly jump to the function end after thread ID checking.

-However, such a check is vulnerable to BFA.
-As shown in \F~\ref{fig:case2}, the instruction at \texttt{0x70} originally compares \texttt{0x28} with \texttt{eax}; after BFA, it compares with \texttt{esp} register, which always stores a very large address on the stack.
-Thus, the following comparisons are always true, making all threads skip the execution of the function.
+This check, however, is vulnerable to BFA.
+As shown in \F~\ref{fig:case2}, the instruction at \texttt{0x70} originally compares \texttt{0x28} with \texttt{eax}; after BFA, it compares with \texttt{esp} which always stores a very large stack address.
+Thus, the following comparisons are always true, making all threads skip the execution.

-\parh{Data Alignment Broken.}~In the computation of DNN executables, all floating-point numbers are represented as 4-byte aligned data.
+\parh{Broken Data Alignment.}~In the computation of DNN executables, all floating-point numbers are represented as 4-byte aligned data.
 However, such alignment can be easily violated with even only a single-bit flip.
 As shown in \F~\ref{fig:case3}, the \texttt{vmovups} instruction will move 32 bytes of data from the \texttt{ymm1} register to the memory.
 The BFA increases the offset of the target memory address by 2 bytes, resulting in unaligned data written into memory.
 The next time the data is read from memory in an aligned manner, the corrupted data will be interpreted as an extremely large float value (e.g., \texttt{1e8}).
 These large numbers will propagate in the process of DNN model inference and dominate the final result.

-\parh{Instruction Alignment Broken.}~During compilation, \texttt{nop} instructions are often used to align instruction addresses.
+\parh{Broken Instruction Alignment.}~During compilation, \texttt{nop} instructions are often used to align instruction addresses.
 Similar cases are observed in DNN executables.
 Consider the example in \F~\ref{fig:case4}, a \texttt{nop} instruction is used to align the next instruction to address \texttt{0xD0}.
 Nevertheless, after a single-bit flip, the \texttt{nop} instruction is converted into a shorter variant, leaving its last byte (at \texttt{0xCF}) being recognized as the start of an \texttt{add} instruction.
 The instruction alignment is thus broken, leading to an uninitialized register (\texttt{ymm0}) being used in the computation.
 In this case, the presence of \texttt{nan} values in \texttt{ymm0} directly destroys subsequent DNN model inference.